consensus-shipyard/ipc/docs/running.md

 #### Convert the Genesis file

-We don't want to use the random values created by Tendermint; instead we need to use some CLI commands to convert the artifacts file we created earlier to the format Tendermint accepts.
+We don't want to use the random values created by CometBFT; instead we need to use some CLI commands to convert the artifacts file we created earlier to the format CometBFT accepts.
 Start with the genesis file:

 ```shell
 mv ~/.cometbft/config/genesis.json ~/.cometbft/config/genesis.json.orig